mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 </Placeholder>;
 ```

-From a very complex component `Placeholder.ImageContent` with multiple props, this is what we created:
+We have split the `Placeholder.ImageContent` with a lot of props and we:

-- a `PlaceholderLine` component with its own dedicated props
+- made a `PlaceholderLine` component with its own dedicated props
-- a `PlaceholderMedia` component with its own dedicated props
+- made a `PlaceholderMedia` component with its own dedicated props
-- a `Placeholder` component representing the whole concept
+- made a `Placeholder` component representing the whole concept
-- tweaking the `animate` to make it more powerful
+- tweaked the `animate` prop to make it more powerful

-Let's step back from the business perspective and get back to more "convential programming" again.
+Let's step back and talk back again about more "conventional programming" and the situation of the library's codebase.

-What we did is reducing the amount of logic and complexity of a single and big component into smaller chunks.
-Instead of having a big file with a lot of **very specific** computational logic, we extracted some code in other files and **composed** them to create a complex placeholder (and in fact we have opened the road for creating an infinite number of placeholders).
+What we did is reducing the amount of logic and complexity of a single and big component (`Placeholder.imageContent`) into smaller chunks.
+Instead of having a big file with a lot of **very specific** computational logic, we extracted code in other files, creating smaller units (`PlaceholderLine` and `PlaceholderMedia`) and **composed** them to create a complex placeholder.

 Apart from answering the questions of the consumer, we also have opened doors for the creation of new components like `PlaceholderTriangle` or anything else, both in the library **but also in user lands**.
+The consumer is not forced to open a pull request or to wait for a specific release to be able to use a new animation or a new component anymore - they can their **specific** ones as part of their codebase.

-With the previous statement, we can say that the library is closed to modifications and open for extension: we don't need to modify the "core" codebase and create new release.
+With the previous statement, we can say that the library is **closed to modifications** and **open for extension**: we don't need to modify the "core" codebase nor to create new releases.
 The user is able to do it in user-lands while still benefiting from what the library exposes.
-This is the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).
+This is about the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle).

-This new API is known to be **more composable** than the old one.
-The old one acts as a big standalone block, it was hard to customize it because we only have access to one set of `props` at one level only.

-Taking benefit from composition, we can spread the responsibility at different levels where each component has its own API and is responsible for one thing only.
-Combining all together creates a better experience for the consumer that can basically do whatever it needs but also for the maintainer since everything is in its tiny box with clear responsibilities.
+I have feelings that **composition** is one way to align with the Open-Closed principle and that it works both for UI paradigms and for more conventional programming.

 ## Last note on this